Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="parameter_tts"></a>
 ## TTS parameters

-You can set the following parameters about the TTS:
+You can set the following parameters about TTS:

 - Credential